 Advanced security features

 Like a modern car, the 2022 Honda Civic is filled with cutting-edge safety technology.
 The bodywork is built around an optimized version of the Honda Advanced Compatibility Engineering (ACE) chassis to provide better crash protection for both occupants and pedestrians.

 According to Honda, the new Civic will feature an updated suite of Honda Sensing driver assistance technologies and new airbag designs.

 Exterior view of the 2022 Honda Civic Prototype.
 Photo: Honda North America.

 2022 Honda Civic: when will it go on sale?

 It should be noted that Honda is still considering the Civic as a prototype at the moment, but we expect many of the features (especially the design language) to be carried over to the production model.
 The 2022 Honda Civic sedan will go on sale in late spring 2021, followed shortly by the Civic Hatchback and the sportier Civic Si.
-It will take a while, but if Honda plays their cards right, it's all worth it.
+It'll take a while, but if Honda plays their cards right, it's all worth it.

 Production is underway at Honda's plant in Greensburg, Indiana, which will also produce the Civic Hatchback for the first time.